Philsilat Sports Association

-The Philsilat Sports Association Inc. (PSAI) is the national governing body for Pencak Silat in the Philippines.
-It is accredited by the Persekutuan Pencak Silat Antara Bangsa (International Pencak Silat Association) which is the governing body for the sport of Pencak Silat in the world.
+The Philsilat Sports Association Inc. (PSAI) is the national governing body for pencak silat in the Philippines.
+It is accredited by the International Pencak Silat Federation which is the governing body for the sport in the world.

+History

+The history of organized pencak silat in the Philippines traces back as early as 1990 when the Philippine Pencak Silat Association was established by Jamalul Kiram III.

+The federation was succeeded by the PhilSilat Sports Association, Inc. which was established on July 8, 2014 by Jamalul's wife Celia Fatima Kiram.